Epistemic Phase Transitions in Mathematical Proofs: Results

 which corresponds to the error rate of Hume's original paradox.

-Fig.~\ref{ept}a shows epistemic phase transitions in action for three proofs; Cantor's theorem on the uncountability of the Reals (Coq, $N=14,574$), the Four Color Theorem (Coq, $N=12,407$), and the (arbitrarily chosen) Proposition IX.36, the form of perfect numbers, of Euclid's \emph{Geometry} with dependencies taken from the original Greek text ($N=475$).
+Fig.~\ref{ept}a shows epistemic phase transitions in action for three proofs; Cantor's theorem on the uncountability of the Reals (Coq, $N=14,574$), the Four Color Theorem (Coq, $N=12,407$), and the (arbitrarily chosen) Proposition IX.36, the form of perfect numbers, of Euclid's \emph{Elements} with dependencies taken from the original Greek text ($N=475$).
 For simplicity in this case, we have set $\beta_{\mathrm{dep}}$ equal to $\beta_{\mathrm{imp}}$, and $p_\mathrm{prior}$ equal to $0.75$.

 We plot three quantities: the average degree of belief over all steps of the proof, the average degree of belief in the final theorem, and the average degree of belief in the axioms.
+For example, follow the red dashed line; this corresponds to the average degree of belief in the final claim of Theorem IX.36 in Euclid's \emph{Elements}.
+As the inference error rate goes from $0.5$ (\emph{i.e.}, maximal, equally likely to be true or false) down to $0.01$, the resulting degree of belief in the proof rises from $0.5$ (\emph{i.e.}, totally uncertain) to close to unity (total certainty).
+Crucially, despite the fact that this proof contains a large number of steps, and is thus subject to the Humean paradox, the overall certainty is much higher than expected; indeed, because of the existence of multiple paths, it is even better than what would be expected from the step-to-step inference error rate alone.

 The three proofs in question show different certainty structures (for example, belief in the full proof lags that of both the theorem and axioms in the Euclidean case, while the reverse is true for the Four Color Theorem and the uncountability of the Reals), but share an overall pattern.
 At cognitively-plausible error rates, the graph structure leads to a sharp transition where high levels of certainty emerge even when when error rates are at levels that would invalidate proofs made by deductive reasoning alone.

 Column three of Table~\ref{alpha_list} shows $f_2$, the average degree of belief in the theorem (\emph{i.e.}, the terminal node) at a one-step error rate $\epsilon$ of $10^{-2}$.
 The majority reach near-unity levels of $f_2$ that exceed the one-step confidence.
 There are a few cases where this does not happen (\emph{e.g.}, Desargues's Theorem); this appears to be due, in part, to the presence of nodes just below the final theorem that have both few dependents and no other implications---these dangling assumptions participate only weakly in the larger network of justification.